By far, Windows 8’s new Start screen was its most strikingly different feature as compared to Windows 7 and prior versions.

 And, yes, after rebooting, you’ll bypass the tiled Start menu and go directly to your desktop.

-While Classic Shell is likely experiencing a surge in popularity with the release of Windows 8, it’ll actually work in Windows Vista and Windows 7, in both 32 and 64-bit versions2 (the same installer works for all).
+While Classic Shell is likely experiencing a surge in popularity with the release of Windows 8, it works well in Windows 10 and it’ll actually work in Windows Vista and Windows 7, in both 32 and 64-bit versions2 (the same installer works for all).
 In fact, its origins come from issues that the original developers had with functionality that had changed in those operating systems.
 It simply became a very fortunate and powerful alternative for folks now struggling with Windows 8.

-If you’re struggling with Windows 8, I strongly recommend you give Classic Shell a try before you give up.
+If you’re struggling with the Windows Start Menu, I strongly recommend you give Classic Shell a try before you give up.
 It might well change your mind and allow you to avoid the time and possible expense of a system reinstall.

 In fact, I recommend it.